j1sk1ss/CordellCompiler/README.md

 Before we going any further, we should optimize our HIR with avaliable meta-information from this level.
 The simplest optimization here is the `constant fold` optimization due to availability of `DAG`.
 Same situation with `DFE` optimization.
 Let's speak about this approaches.

 ### Constant folding / propagation (First pass)
 With formed `DAG` we can tell wich value is assigned to each variable.
 We don't transform code at this stage, we only define variable values in symtable.
+Also, we track arithmetics, that's why we can perform simple operations with already defined variables from symtable.
 ![hir_constfold](docs/media/HIR_constfold.png)

 ### Dead Function Elimination (DFE)